plotly/plotly.github.io/_posts/basic/2018-11-02-how-to-make-a-table-chart.md

  - title: Create a Chart
    sub-steps:
     - copy: "After adding data, go to the 'Traces' section under the 'Structure' menu on the left-hand side.
-Choose the 'Type' of trace, then choose 'Line' under 'Simple' chart type."
+Choose the 'Type' of trace, then choose 'Table' under 'Simple' chart type."
       img: "![Choose chart](../static/images/table-chart/table-choose-chart.png)"
     - copy: "Next, fill out the 'Headers' and 'Columns' values from the dropdown menus.
 This will create a raw table as seen below."
       img: "![Add Values](../static/images/table-chart/table-import-data.png)"